 The AHA’s recommended diet appears to be relatively ineffective for treating hypercholesterolemia.
 Besides encouraging an AHA-type diet, typical allopathic treatments for hypercholesterolemia often include statin drugs.
 Statins may reduce cholesterol favorably, but have numerous potential side effects, including myopathy, nausea, neuropathy, elevated liver enzymes, and increased risk of new-onset diabetes.8,9

-With no risks and significant benefits, the Paleo diet seems to be the smartest approach to reversing hypercholesterolemia and generally improving heart health.
+With no risks and significant benefits, The Paleo Diet seems to be the smartest approach to reversing hypercholesterolemia and generally improving heart health.
 You have nothing to lose and everything to gain going Paleo.

 References